Collection of Recent Work

 A cat asked a dog what it was painting.
 Dog replied, “A psychological space.”
 Cat didn’t fancy that response and said there’s no such thing.

 “Is not someone constantly drawing from a psychological space?
 They do so in order to put us in the year 2001, in an advertising space, a puppet theater, a sanatorium charging interest for our impotence, and to put us in wars … We are underwater.
 We are underground digging our own graves.
 We are in our mother’s shoes.
 Our face is to the ground under her shoe.
 We are the mother.
 We are kind of freaking out.
 Liars!
 Hypocrites!
 Addicts!
 Ramblers!

 Dog bellows, “I could hate this place, crawl into a hole and die; but I choose to be here immersed in it.
 I hope to paint a more understanding picture of it.”

-My art work is about stress and coping with life, from the small decisions to the grand scheme of things.
-I usually start with a crude image and continue to layer paint, pencils, chalk and mixed media to refine an image.
-I don’t have a clear picture when I start a painting.
-It usally starts with a word or singular idea.
-I meditate on it, bring in memories or moments to complete a picture of it.
+My art work tells stories.
+I usually start with a photograph, redraw and continue to layer paint, pencils, chalk and mixed media on top of the original image.
+I don’t have a clear picture in mind when I start a creating.
+It usually starts with a word, idea or feeling.
+I meditate on it, bring in memories or other moments to complete a design or image.